 The Heidelberg Project puts on events year-round for everyone to enjoy.
 These include the Detroit Design Festival, the Detroit Arts Immersion, and the Medley of Unorganized Beauty.
 A full list of events is available on their website so spectators can plan their visits accordingly.

 There are many ways to get involved with the Heidelberg Project.
 There are opportunities for volunteers, employees, and ways to donate.
 However, the best way to become involved is to spread the word about the Heidelberg Project and support art programs in every community.

 The Heidelberg Project in Detroit Beautifies Trash

-Guyton’s concept is to not only take nothing and create it into something very beautiful and whimsical, but also to ultimately get people to the point where they are interested about art.
-Behind the display of paintings, sculptures, installation and design, all showcases are an array of colors, form, and remarkable symbolism.
+Guyton’s concept is to not only take nothing and create it into something very beautiful and whimsical but also to ultimately get people to the point where they are interested in art.
+Behind the display of paintings, sculptures, installation, and design, all showcases are an array of colors, forms, and remarkable symbolism.

 Guyton beautifies a multitude of objects; things that some people may think are trash.
 What society believes is obsolete and throws away, he recycles and produces into raw art.
 A lot of the objects were salvaged from the buildings and streets of Detroit.

 Street Art in Detroit